Agenda

 - Organisational.

 - Innovation & Development.
+Hosted by Sheffield Hallam University

 - Communication & Claims.
+Hosted by Jude Allen

 - Strategic Challenges.
+Hosted by Gillian Garside-Wight

 Each roundtable will have 1 minute to provide some quick-fire feedback from their discussion.